coyle/omcs/README.md

 ### Task 1: N-Body Exploration
 In the first part of the lab, you are invited to explore various data sets and visualization techniques for this N-body problem.
 The repository contains a complete, though woefully slow, implementation.
 Later in the lab, you will work to improve its performance.

 * An instance of the **Body** class represents one of the $n$ bodies.
-It stores the body's position, velocity, and it provides functions for exerting gravitational forces and performing [leapfrog integration](https://en.wikipedia.org/wiki/Leapfrog_integration) given forces on the object.
+It stores the body's position, velocity, mass, and it provides functions for exerting gravitational forces and performing [leapfrog integration](https://en.wikipedia.org/wiki/Leapfrog_integration) given forces on the object.

 * The **ForceNaive** class implements the abstract class **ForceCalculator**.
 It takes an array of bodies, say $B$ as an argument to its constructor.
 The operator() then takes a body as an argument and applies the gravitational forces from the given set of bodies $B$.